Vacuum solutions in the Einstein-Aether Theory: Conclusions

-In the particular case of null density energy, we have obtained a vacuum solution for the spacetime, for which the Kretschmann scalar is not null but singular at the initial time, unless $\beta=0$.
+In the particular case of zero density energy {($\Lambda=0$)}, we have obtained a vacuum solution for the spacetime, for which the Kretschmann scalar is not null but singular at the initial time, unless $\beta=0$. {As in the case where {$\Lambda>0$} and $k=-1$ this result also highlights another distinction between the GR and EA theories.}